MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ms.date: 06/05/2023
 ---

-# Open content in Stageview
+# Open content in multiwindow

 Microsoft Teams provides multiple methods to open your app content in immersive canvas experiences.
-Stageview canvas allows users to adopt multitasking inside Teams, for example, you can open your app content in a new Teams window with a specific chat in the side panel.
+Stageview or multiwindow allows users to adopt multitasking inside Teams, for example, you can open your app content in a new Teams window with a specific chat in the side panel.
 Stageview is designed to:

 * Facilitate multitasking within Teams.
 * Collaborate with others in a Teams multiwindow.